-Japan established the JFPR in May 2000 to provide grants for projects supporting poverty reduction and related social development activities that can add value to projects financed by ADB.
-In 2010, the JFPR expanded its scope of grant assistance to provide technical assistance grants in addition to project grants.
+Japan established the fund in May 2000 to provide grants for projects supporting poverty reduction and related social development activities that can add value to projects financed by ADB.
+In 2010, the fund expanded its scope of grant assistance to provide technical assistance grants in addition to project grants.

 What are the priorities?

-Priority is placed on the poorest and most vulnerable groups living in destitution in ADB developing member countries (DMCs), primarily on innovative programs designed or implemented by local communities or NGOs which contribute to the achievement of Millennium Development Goals especially in health and education,
+Priority is placed on the poorest and most vulnerable groups living in destitution in ADB developing member countries (DMCs), primarily on innovative programs designed or implemented by local communities or nongovernment organizations (NGOs) which contribute to the achievement of the Sustainable Development Goals.

-What kind of activities are eligible for JFPR grants?
+What kind of activities are eligible for the grants?

 The grants are intended to focus on activities which